Art Michalik: College and military career

 Michalik was the son of a Chicago police sergeant.
 At St. Ambrose University, he played college football and was named honorable-mention Little All-American, all-Midlands Conference, and all-Iowa Conference in 1950.
 He was also on the wrestling team, winning 33 consecutive matches with only four losses in NCAA and Amateur Athletic Union-sanctioned competition; he finished third and fourth in national AAU tournaments as a sophomore.
-Although wrestling coach George Strohmeyer felt he could have qualified for the 1952 Summer Olympics, he elected to focus on football upon being selected by the San Francisco 49ers in the 17th round of the 1951 NFL draft.
+Although wrestling coach George Strohmeyer felt he could have qualified for the 1952 Summer Olympics, he elected to focus on football upon being selected 198th overall by the San Francisco 49ers in the 17th round of the 1951 NFL draft.

 After graduating college in 1951, Michalik was drafted into the United States Marine Corps.
 He was assigned to Naval Station Treasure Island and appointed as a recreation assistant.
 He also joined the base's football team and became the starting right tackle.
 The 49ers expressed interest in signing him upon his discharge after a scout attended the Pirates' 31–14 win against the Pittsburg Buccaneers.
 He was discharged on October 9, 1953, and permitted to sign with the 49ers in July via accrued terminal leave.